-Choosing what you want to do, where you want to eat, and the perfect place to stay is as exciting, if slightly overwhelming, an adventure in vacation planning.
+Choosing what you want to do, where you want to eat, what to do in Rome at night and the perfect place to stay is as exciting, if slightly overwhelming, an adventure in vacation planning.
 Ultimately, you get to see Rome exactly as you want to.
 Create a memorable and meaningful visit to Rome which is an amazing city destination.

 What makes Rome such a special European city?

 - Ancient history: Be surrounded by ancient history everywhere you go in Rome.

 - Marvel at their inventions and formidable achievements, for the Roman civilisation, was one of the world’s greatest and left a significant impact on today’s architecture, engineering, and politics.

 - Beautiful art: There are beautiful examples of art and culture everywhere in Rome.
 Remember to look up at paintings and sculptures as well as those obviously insight.

 Our Top Rome Advice for Breakfast or Lunch